dell/csm-docs/content/docs/csidriver/features/powermax.md

 ```

->Note: Replication is not supported with VMware/vSphere virtualization support via RDM
+>Note: Replication is not supported with this feature.
+>Limitations of RDM can be referred [here.](https://configmax.esp.vmware.com/home)
+>RDMs should not be added/removed manually from vCenter on any of the cluster VMs.